Product comparison · · 10 min read

 High cost for smaller teams or startups

 While Ably offers a pay-as-you-go pricing model, its costs can escalate rapidly with increased usage.
-Features like message history, presence tracking, and message guarantees may require additional charges, which can strain the budgets of smaller teams or startups.
+Features such as message history, presence tracking, and message guarantees may require additional charges, which can strain the budgets of smaller teams or startups.

-For projects with simpler requirements or limited budgets, alternatives with lower-cost tiers or open-source solutions like Socket.IO might be better suited.
+For projects with simpler requirements or limited budgets, alternatives with lower-cost tiers or open-source solutions such as Socket.IO might be better suited.

 Overkill for chat use cases

-Ably offers a wide range of features like message delivery guarantees and global networks, which are perfect for large, global, and complex apps.
+Ably offers a wide range of features, such as message delivery guarantees and global networks, which are perfect for large, global, and complex apps.
 However, if you're building something not as complex these advanced features might be unnecessary.

 Steep learning curve